Configure and pay for parallel jobs

 Consider an organization that has only one Microsoft-hosted parallel job.
 This job allows users in that organization to collectively run only one job at a time.
-When additional jobs are triggered, they are queued and will wait for the previous job to finish.
+When additional jobs are triggered, they're queued and will wait for the previous job to finish.

 If you use release or YAML pipelines, then a run consumes a parallel job only when it's being actively deployed to a stage.
-While the release is waiting for an approval or a manual intervention, it does not consume a parallel job.
+While the release is waiting for an approval or a manual intervention, it doesn't consume a parallel job.

 - FabrikamFiber CI Build 102 (main branch) starts first.

 - Deployment of FabrikamFiber Release 11 is triggered by completion of FabrikamFiber CI Build 102.